zextras/carbonio-shell-ui/api-extractor/carbonio-shell-ui.api.md

 // @public (undocumented)
 interface Mods extends Record<string, Record<string, unknown> | undefined> {
-    // Warning: (ae-forgotten-export) The symbol "AttrsMods" needs to be exported by the entry point lib.d.ts
-    //
-    // (undocumented)
-    attrs?: AttrsMods;
     // Warning: (ae-forgotten-export) The symbol "IdentityMods" needs to be exported by the entry point lib.d.ts
     //
     // (undocumented)